Rodan (film): Plot

 Miles away, an air base receives an alert from a JASDF fighter pilot.
 The pilot reports an unidentified flying object moving at supersonic speeds near Mount Aso.
 The pilot is ordered to pursue the jet, but the UFO changes course abruptly and overflies the aircraft, destroying it.
-The base later learns that a British airliner was shot down by an aerial object resembling the supersonic UFO.
+The base later learns that a British airliner was downed by an aerial object resembling the supersonic UFO.
 More incidents are reported from China, Okinawa, and the Philippines of aerial supersonic objects.

 Amid constant news reports of these attacks, a newly married couple disappears around Mount Aso, along with several cattle.
 When the authorities develop the film from the newlyweds' camera, they discover a photograph of what appears to be a gigantic wing.
-Ruling out the possibility of aircraft, authorities match the photo with a drawing of a prehistoric pteranodon and surmise that the UFO is a living being.
+Ruling out the possibility of aircraft, authorities match the photo with a drawing of a prehistoric Pteranodon and surmise that the UFO is a living being.

 Meanwhile, Shigeru's treatment progresses slowly.
 One day, in Shigeru's hospital room, Kiyo shows him the eggs that her pet birds have lain.
 As one of the eggs hatches, Shigeru, disturbed by the sight, regains his memory.
 He recalls that he woke up deep within the mine after the cave-in, and found himself surrounded by Meganulon.
 In the cave was a gigantic egg, from which Shigeru watched a massive bird creature emerge.

 After descending into the cave with police and scientists, Shigeru finds a piece of the egg, which is taken to the surface for analysis.
 Dr. Kashiwagi examines the fragment in his lab and calls a meeting with townspeople and members of the Japanese Self-Defence Force.
 Kashiwagi says that the object flying at supersonic speeds is a pterosaur he has dubbed Rodan.
 Kashiwagi theorizes that nuclear bomb testing may have been the cause of Rodan's awakening.